-17. The Controller or any other officer specially empowered by Government in this behalf may discharge a vagrant from a welfare home-
+17. Powers of discharge of vagrants from welfare homes.
+The Controller or any other officer specially empowered by Government in this behalf may discharge a vagrant from a welfare home-

 (a) if he is satisfied that a vagrant has become possessed of an income sufficient to enable him to support himself without resorting to vagrancy;